chaitanya2330/Any-Service-Provider/README.md

-This is Project is about small business which can be delvier the product to the customer by online.This Project Somethong like E-Cmmerce Site.
+This is Project is about small business which can be delvier the product to the customer by online.This Project Somethong like E-Commerce Site.